n-szulc/fingeRNAt/README.md

 	We recommend protonating ligands prior running analysis, e.g. using OpenBabel.

-	If calculating SIFs `FULL` or `XP` type, all the missing ligands' hydrogens will be automatically added.
+	All the missing ligands' hydrogens will be automatically added.

 ## Structural Interaction Fingerprints' (SIFs) types